Who's Calling? ... It's Changsha, China!

 After dropping my bag off at Andy's place it was time to check out Changsha's Orange Island Park.
 Taking a stroll through the relaxed parks on that Orange Isle was great, it was amazing to breathe in some fresh-like air because Wuhan's got too much smog!
 I was feeling a sense of 'Central Park' with the lush gardens and the growing skyline in view I could feel a smaller NYC in my view.
 Making our way closer to the state of Mao Zedong it was lovely to take in the panoramas of Hunan's capital city, a sense of movement could be felt in the air with all the cranes and unfinished skyscrapers suggested this Chinese city was only getting started?
 The statue of Mao Zedong was a sight to see, people were going mad with their cameras as if they were standing in front of London's Buckingham Palace!
 It was very bizarre to see so many people frantically taking photos, but the statue did look quite breathtaking from an angle I have to say!
 Changsha gave me a sense of park-life, I appreciated that Hu!

-The picturesque gardens served a perfect contrast with the neighbouring concrete city scene, I was able to capture the stillness of a Chinese city for once, something that isn't an easy thing to do!
+The picturesque gardens served a perfect contrast with the neighbouring concrete city scene, I was able to capture the stillness of a Chinese urban space without madness for once, something that isn't an easy thing to do!
 Changsha's Tianxin Pavilion invited me to see its bulletproof stone walls, shielding us from the incoming rain showers that had been forecast for the weekend.
 I wasn't looking to get crazy during the twilight hour because I had made the trip to Changsha to catch up with my friend, Andy.
 Located under ninety minutes away from Wuhan on the super efficient China high speed rail line it was a whistle-stop trip without stress.
 I wanted to see the Yuelu Academy but I didn't fancy trekking up to the top of that mountain scenic area, fearing not I was able to capture a sight of a certain Yuelu fashion during that Orange Isle time.
 Did I miss out the craziness of CS?
-I'll get to the crazy soon!
-Tianxin Pavilion and Park reminded me of Wuhan's Yellow Crane Tower but that's a secret Wu!
+I'll get to the crazy!
+Tianxin Pavilion and Park reminded me of Wuhan's Yellow Crane Tower but that's just so!

 The humidity had me running towards the shopping malls of Changsha's main fashion avenue, making three necessary purchases I made a quick change so I could deal with the messed up weather!
 They say that we always take the weather with us wherever we go but I didn't take kindly to the torrential rain that bucketed down during my second day in the city of Changsha!
 Admitting defeat and shelving our plans for that Irish bar outing it was much better for us to take shelter at Andy's apartment for the evening.
 Changsha gave me everything that I wanted, showing me three worthy contenders within that Hunan capital city satisfied my travel requests.
 Having a constant Kiki with Andy was just what was needed, a Kiki is a gathering of fabulous minds to put the world to rights and to sometimes throw shade!
 Wuhan's little sister is getting her groove on, soon to slay within the stakes of China Central capitals!
 Travelling back in first class back to Wuhan, I was living!